modus-continens/docs/src/semantics/static.md

 The subtree `a("development")` of the two trees is shared; it is only built once.

 Datalog is a specific kind of Horn clauses with specific semantics.
 To use Modus, the knowledge of Datalog is not required.
-Hovewer, to understand the semantics of Modus precisely, it is recommended to consult the following article:
+However, to understand the semantics of Modus precisely, it is recommended to consult the following article:

 _What You Always Wanted to Know About Datalog (And Never Dared to Ask)_<br>
 Stefano Ceri, Georg Gottlob, Letizia Tanca<br>